abhinandc/one-ai-chat/replit.md

-# OneAI - Unified AI Platform
+# OneEdge - Unified AI Platform

 ## Overview
-OneAI is a unified AI platform by OneOrigin that provides features for:
+OneEdge is a unified AI platform by OneOrigin that provides features for:
 - Chat interface with AI models
 - Agent workflows and automation
 - Prompt library management